jenkins-infra/jenkins-infra/README.md

 You can rerun tests with `./vagrant-aws provision ROLE` repeatedly while the VM is up and running.
 When it's all done, deprovision the instance via `./vagrant-aws destroy ROLE`.

+### Updating dependencies
+For reasons that Tyler will hopefully clarify at some point, this module maintains the list of Puppet module dependencies in `Puppetfile` and `.fixtures.yml`.
+They need to be kept in sync.
+When you modify them, you can have the local environment reflect changes by running `bundle exec rake resolve`.

 ## Branching model